waitwaitforget/waitwaitforget.github.io/_posts/2018-02-02-autoencoder-scoring.md

 Usually, the measure is reconstruction error, from the perspective of probabilistic model.

-<p>In this paper, the authors shown that autoencoder can assign scores that are independently with training procedures and it can seen from a dynamic system instead of probabilistic model.</p>
+<p class="text-justify">In this paper, the authors shown that autoencoder can assign scores that are independently with training procedures and it can seen from a dynamic system instead of probabilistic model.</p>

 ## Background